Stepping into the economics field from an architecture background

 Because I was particularly interested in economics, I chose the Economic Policy Course and took the entrance exam with the economics subjects.
 Since I was almost a beginner in this sphere, I used undergraduate-level textbooks and problem sets to prepare for the exam.

-Benefitting from the wide range of classes and network in GraSPP
+Benefitting from the wide range of classes and networks in GraSPP

 One of the impressive things about GraSPP was the wide range of classes.
 Originally, I was interested in urban policy, but I became interested in quantitative data analysis to formulate real-world policies, such as economic evaluation of public policy and econometrics.
 Besides, you can take courses in other departments t, so I was able to attend more specialized classes at the Graduate School of Economics.
 It was also stimulating to be able to look into subjects that I had never studied at all before, such as politics and law, because lectures for beginners were also offered.

 The other thing is the breadth of networking.
 After entering GraSPP, I reconsidered my path and sought a career as a national public servant, which I had not previously aspired to.
 Although I made this decision relatively late in my job-hunting process, having so many senior students and classmates around me, who were aiming for the same path, helped me to receive more information, and consult with them about job-hunting.
 In addition, I was able to consult with the professors, who helped me in choosing my career path, and I think I was able to gain a different perspective.

 Next year, I will be working as a national public servant in Japan.
 It is difficult to imagine how I will be able to make use of what I have learned in GraSPP at this point, but I would like to contribute to evidence-based policymaking by using the methods of economic analysis.
 I chose a path where I can, most effectively, make use of this experience gained at GraSPP, and once again I am glad to have the opportunity to study here.